benpages/netlify_starter_site/src/blog/sources-of-inspiration.md

 ---
 title: '9 Sources of Inspiration for Daily Creative Output'
-titleShort: '10 Sources of Inspiration for Daily Creative Output'
+titleShort: '9 Sources of Inspiration'
 eleventyExcludeFromCollections: false
 mySlug: sources-of-inspiration
 description: These sources of inspiration will reignite your creative spark FAST.
 Take yourself out on a date.
 Journal.
 Call a creative friend.
 Listen to instrumental music.